Vyral/base-template/_drafts/the-most-common-loan-types-used-in-our-market.md

 youtube_code: zWmp0FKqDTI
 ---

-{% include youtube.html %}What kind of loans are used most commonly in our market?
-Let’s discuss.
+{% include youtube.html %}<center>What kind of loans are used most commonly in our market?
+Let’s discuss.</center>

 In our local market, there are four types of home loans we see used more often than any others.
 Today, I’ll share what each of them is and what they entail.